Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 - They can freeze accounts or restrict access
 - Risk: Company gets hacked or goes bankrupt

+### No Company Approval

+You don't need Dexetera's permission to:
+- Create new contracts
+- Trade existing contracts
+- Use leverage
+- Withdraw your money

+Everything is **permissionless**—controlled by smart contracts, not people.
+No registration is needed.
+Users directly connect their wallets to the platform and can start trading immediately.

+## How Dexetera Makes Money (Fees)

+Dexetera charges **trading fees** when you:
+- Open a position
+- Close a position
+- Roll over a contract

+These fees are:
+- **Transparent**: Shown before you trade
+- **Blockchain-recorded**: You can verify them on-chain
+- **Used to improve the platform**: Funding development and infrastructure

+All trades are gas-free, the platform pays the gas fees for all trades.

 **Decentralized Exchange (DEX) like Dexetera**
 - Smart contracts control the trading mechanism
 - You always control your own wallet and private keys